bxji/kvs/README.md

 ```
 HTTP Status Code = 200

-If <number> is greater than the number of nodes in the view, please return:
+If <number> is greater than the number of nodes in the view, returns:
 ```
 {
   “result”: “Error”,